steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 ## Configure Tinyauth

-Now that we have our client ID and secret, we can pass it to the Tinyauth docker container:
+Now that we have our client ID and secret, we can pass it to the tinyauth docker container:

 ```yaml
 tinyauth: